- 21 Mar 2023

 Recommended deposit amount

-In Savings Account or Savings Plan products, you can determine if there should be a recommended deposit.
-The amount entered here only serves as a guideline and not as a constraint.
-The client will still be able to make deposits that fall under or above that value.
+In Fixed Deposits and Savings Plans products, you can determine if there should be a recommended deposit.
+The amount you enter here only serves as a guideline and not as a constraint.
+The client will still be able to make deposits that fall under or above this value.

-You can also define a maximum deposit balance on the account level.
+You can also define a maximum deposit balance at the account level.

 Maximum withdrawal amount